• Artificial Intelligence

 Your role as a senior developer does not shrink with AI.
 It shifts.
 You become the architect and reviewer, not the person typing boilerplate for hours.

-The Stack: Ollama + Your Favorite Editor
+The Stack: Ollama + VS Code Continue

 100% local.
 No code leaves your machine.
 No external API calls.
 No subscription fees.